-- The conditional, stock market linked interest depends on the level of the FTSE 100 EWFD on the end date. - In addition, both the potential interest and repayment of money in the plan depend on the financial stability of the Deposit Taker Bank throughout the deposit term.
+- The conditional, stock market linked interest depends on the level of the FTSE 100 on each annual interest date. - In addition, both the potential interest and repayment of money in the plan depend on the financial stability of the Deposit Taker Bank throughout the deposit term.